pythonarcade/arcade/doc/example_code/how_to_examples/controller.rst

 4. Nintendo Switch controller: This is the gamepad used with Nintendo Switch consoles.
 It has two detachable Joy-Con controllers, each with a joystick, buttons, and motion sensors.

-5. Logitech G29 racing wheel: This is a steering wheel controller designed for racing games.
-It has a wheel, pedals, and various buttons.

-6. Thrustmaster T.Flight Hotas X flight stick: This is a flight stick controller designed for flight simulation games.
-It has a joystick, throttle, and various buttons.